Did you know that your bank passwords, WhatsApp messages, and credit card transactions are protected because of prime numbers?

 Generate Prime Numbers in a Range

-To generate prime numbers in a range, we can use a simple loop or even a generator function.
+To print prime numbers in a given range, we can use a simple loop or even a generator function.

 Python Code Implementation